 Independent Writing: 30 mins

 What does the rest of the year look like?
 Here is a snapshot!
 Click the images to see more.

 I hope you enjoyed this peek into my writing world!
 Teaching students to memorize the writing process will serve them well for life.
 If you’ve been struggling with your writing instruction, I would love to help you!
-Click here for my FREE Launching The Writing Workshop Kit here.
-You’ll get a free writing process board, editable checklist, and setup guide.
+Click here for my FREE Launching The Writing Workshop Kit.
+You’ll get a free writing process board, editable checklists, and setup ideas.
+Happy Writing!